 Empathy is the ability to understand and share the feelings of another, and it’s a skill we practice every day.
 This might look like a group art project where children have to work together to create something beautiful, learning to share space and materials.
 It could be a role-playing game where they pretend to be community helpers, imagining what it’s like to be a doctor caring for a patient.
 Our exceptional educators are skilled at spotting these teachable moments, helping children notice when a friend is sad and think of ways to help.
 Through these shared experiences, children learn to see the world from different perspectives and build a foundation for kind and compassionate friendships.

-Your Role in Supporting Your Child’s Emotional Growth
+How You Can Support Your Child’s Emotional Growth

 Your child’s emotional learning doesn’t stop when they leave the classroom.
 In fact, the skills they practice at school are most effective when they are supported and reinforced at home.
 As a parent, you are your child’s first and most important teacher, especially when it comes to understanding feelings.
 Think of it as a partnership: we introduce the concepts and tools at school, and you help your child practice them in the real world.
 This collaboration is at the heart of our approach, and we believe that a strong parent-school partnership is the key to helping your child thrive.